 - (a) If a full-time employee of the Council has completed at least 20 years of service or attains age 60 and permanently severs from employment, he or she is entitled to receive payment for unused annual leave days and unused sick days credited under the Council's practices and procedures that remained credited as of the Eligible Retiree's severance from employment.
 There is no payment regarding unused family-and-medical leave, parental-absence leave, or other leave. - (b) The amount to be paid is equal to the number of credited unused days described above multiplied by a daily wage rate.
-That rate is the Eligible Retiree's highest salary that was in effect at least 90 days before his or her retirement divided by 260. - (c) Beginning with the calendar year that next begins after the Eligible Retiree's severance-fromemployment date, the Council shall pay the payment amount in annual installments over up to five years.
+That rate is the Eligible Retiree's highest salary that was in effect at least 90 days before his or her retirement divided by 260. - (c) Upon retirement, an Eligible Retiree may choose to receive payment for unused leave as either a lump sum payment or as annual installments over a period of up to five years.
+Beginning with the calendar year that next begins after the Eligible Retiree's severance from employment date, the Council shall pay the payment amount in annual installments over up to five years.
 Each year's installment is the lesser of the remaining payment amount or \$25,000.
 If, after four years' installments of \$25,000 each year, the remaining payment is more than \$25,000, the fifth installment is the whole remaining payment amount so that payments are completed in no more than five installments. - (d) If the Eligible Retiree dies before full payment is made, the Council shall pay the duly appointed and currently serving personal representative of the Eligible Retiree's estate.